jan-bogaerts/controllino_lights_control/README.md

 # controllino-lights-control

-With this sketch, you can use a controllino [controllino unit](http://controllino.cc/) as part of a home automation system with a [pyGate](https://github.com/ATT-JBO/pyGate) at it's center.
+With this sketch, you can use a [controllino unit](http://controllino.cc/) as part of a home automation system with a [pyGate](https://github.com/ATT-JBO/pyGate) at it's center.
 The following configurations can be set, either by editing the sketch or by using the [configuration tool](https://github.com/ATT-JBO/CLC-configurator):

 - which inputs, outputs and relays are active.